Big Meet Regional

 BIG MEET NORTH – Place Shaping Event for the Wakefield District was opened by Cllr Peter Box CBE, and it was an interactive and inspirational event that hoped to encourage innovative and creative ideas about how the future of Wakefield District might look.

 The aim of the day was to bring people who are passionate about Wakefield together, from a range of sectors: public, private and third sector.
 As part of the event, 8 themed facilitated discussions were held around future developments within the District.

-Delegates were invited to take part in the workshop on “HEALTH & WELL-BEING” in order to explore:
+Delegates were invited to take part in the workshop on “HEALTH & WELL-BEING” in order to explore: Deficits, Needs and Aspirations.

 With expert speakers and facilitators from the field of place shaping, the event also included an initial address by Matthew Carmona, Professor of Planning and Urban Design at the Bartlett School of Planning, UCL.

-Chaired by Sarah Pearson, Service Director for Economic Growth and Strategic Housing, the event has been be a fantastic opportunity to share your ideas and give input on developments needed across our growing district!
+Chaired by Sarah Pearson, Service Director for Economic Growth and Strategic Housing, the event has been

 To capture the ideas and potential projects suggested, the event will also feature Adrian Spawforth, Wakefield First Board Member and Chair of Wakefield Bondholders and Neil Rodgers, Service Director for Planning, Transportation and Highways for Wakefield Council.

 You can download the Agenda of the event here.